There’s More Than One Way Home

 At the head of the group Kristin Scarborough shrieked, “Hurry!
 We’re behind schedule already!
 Go straight to the picnic tables!”

 I’d spent the past half hour as her hostage, confined to a rotting wooden pier above the murky waters of San Francisco Bay with my son and his classmates.
-We’d spontaneously volunteered as the entertainment, and Jack had played his part with goodwill: rattling off the names of vice-presidents in alphabetical order and calculating which days of the week various holidays would occur on in the year 2022.
+Jack and I had spontaneously volunteered as the entertainment, and he had played his part with goodwill: rattling off the names of vice-presidents in alphabetical order and calculating which days of the week various holidays would occur on in the year 2022.

 “Stay together!”
 Ms. Scarborough walked backwards so that she could face us, motioning with both hands to follow.
 “Anna!” she addressed me.
 “Can you please divide the kids into groups?
 Or do you have your hands full with Jack?”

 The benches of the redwood tables were rough through my slacks.
-I never missed a field trip, but I preferred indoor destinations, like the Asian Art Museum, where I was less likely to get one of my three-inch heels stuck in a divot in the grass.
+I never missed a field trip, but I preferred indoor destinations, like the Asian Art Museum, where I could wear Prada kitten heels without getting them stuck in a divot in the grass.
+Today I compromised with stacked heels on black suede boots.

-Ms. Scarborough had placed a stack of stapled pages in the center of each table.
+Ms. Scarborough had placed a mound of stapled pages in the center of each table.
 “There aren’t enough for everyone!
 You have to share!”

 “Now?”
 Jack wondered about the bathroom.
 “Now…”

 “But we’re supposed to do the project.”
 I pulled one of the stapled packs towards us.
-Each page depicted one of the endangered species of the region, drawn in outline.
+Each page depicted an endangered species of the region, drawn in outline.

 Emily Batarski reached to touch my wrist.
 “Oooh, what a beautiful bracelet!”